 I looked at 7 stores and finally, I found these bowls at Bed Bath and Beyond.
 It was my lucky day they were on sale for 50% off.

 However, they only have three sayings; blessed, thankful, and grateful.
-Looking at our table you wouldn’t know that there was only six unless you went to each place setting.
+Looking at our table you wouldn’t know that there were only six unless you went to each place setting.

 I placed the blessed at each end of the table.
 Then on each of the sides, I placed thankful and grateful.

-There you have it my fall tablescape that will work all the way through Thanksgiving.
+There you have it my beautiful black and white fall tablescape, that will work all the way through Thanksgiving.